berkshelf/berkshelf/_includes/index.md

-      berks install               # Install the cookbooks specified in the Berksfile berks list                  # List all cookbooks and their dependencies specified by your Berksfile berks outdated [COOKBOOKS]  # List dependencies that have new versions available that satisfy their constraints berks package [COOKBOOK]    # Package a cookbook and it's dependencies as a tarball berks shelf SUBCOMMAND      # Interact with the cookbook store berks show [COOKBOOK]       # Display name, author, copyright, and dependency information about a cookbook berks update [COOKBOOKS]    # Update the cookbooks (and dependencies) specified in the Berksfile
+      berks install               # Install the cookbooks specified in the Berksfile berks list                  # List all cookbooks and their dependencies specified by your Berksfile berks outdated [COOKBOOKS]  # List dependencies that have new versions available that satisfy their constraints berks package [COOKBOOK]    # Package a cookbook and its dependencies as a tarball berks shelf SUBCOMMAND      # Interact with the cookbook store berks show [COOKBOOK]       # Display name, author, copyright, and dependency information about a cookbook berks update [COOKBOOKS]    # Update the cookbooks (and dependencies) specified in the Berksfile